Roco-scientist/NGS-Barcode-Count-GO/README.md

 ### Counted Barcode Conversion File
 **Optional**
-The barcode_file is a comma separate file with the following format:<br>
+The barcode_file is a comma separate file with the following format:
 |Barcode|Barcode_ID|Barcode_Number|
 |-------|----------|--------------|
 |CAGAGAC|Barcode_name_1|1|